-I am a Research Associate at Cambridge University, Bennett Institute for Public Policy, and a Fellow at Churchill College.
+I am a quantitative geographer, a Research Associate at Cambridge University, Bennett Institute for Public Policy, and a Fellow at Churchill College.
 I am also a Visiting Fellow at the London School of Economics and previously was a Postdoctoral Fellow at Harvard University.

 My PhD thesis was awarded the 2016 Italian Regional Science Association's G. Leonardi Best Doctoral Dissertation Prize.
 In the past I worked for the European Commission, and consulted for the European Parliament.